T351 Week 2 (Tues) Summer 2014

 - Final Project P. Proposal Due

 - Lab Wednesday - Pitch Drama/Storytelling Ideas.
 Cover continuity & graphics.
-Will have a little time to fine-tune Audio/News/Reflector projects.
+Will have a little time to edit & review the Audio/News/Reflector projects.

 - Lab Thursday - No Lab!
 This time